AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 The subteam acquired a clear PVC pipe of approximate 1-inch diameter.

 After marking the pipe at approximately 0.5 m in length with a permanent marker (the length was measured using measuring tape), the pipe was cut at that mark using a Sawzawll reciprocating saw.
-To maintain the correct orientation of the pipe, the subteam labeled the pipe with colored tape, with white tape denoting the bottom end (where the influent water travels into the reactor) and red tape denoting the top end (where the effluent water leaves the reactor).

 The cut pipe's measured dimensions are given in Tables 3 and 4 in the Results and Analysis section.
-Measurements were taken using a caliper in units of millimeters.
 Measurements were taken at both ends of the pipe: influent (marked with white) and effluent (red).
 The pipe's "inner diameter" was calculated by subtracting twice the thickness of the pipe's wall from the pipe's outer diameter.

-This cut pipe was used as the main component of the prototype reactor.
+This cut pipe was used as the body of the prototype reactor.

 ### Fabrication Details

 The clear PVC pipe, cut to 0.5 m as described in the prior section, was labeled with the following bands of tape to denote certain attributes.
 A photograph is shown in Figure 9.

 1. Orange: subteam name, member names and NetIDs
-2. Red: top / effluent end of the reactor
+2. Red: top end of the reactor, where the effluent water leaves the reactor
-3. White: bottom / influent end of the reactor
+3. White: bottom end of the reactor, where the influent water travels into the reactor
 4. Pink: prototype number (i.e. Prototype 1)

 Two watertight flow connectors, shown in Figure 7, were attached to either side of the PVC pipe to connect the influent and effluent tubing to the reactor.